mimi146/mimi146/README.md

 ### Hi there 👋 im milan Niroula

+🔭 I’m currently working on something cool!

- 🌱 I’m currently learning ...
+🌱 I’m currently learning with the help from docs.github.com

-   I love learning new Things
+💬 Ask me about GitHub

 <!--
 **mimi146/mimi146** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.